Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

     Alternatively, you can simply re-order the fields back to their original position.

+    !!! note
-    (TODO) All new fields will be added to the very end of the field list (i.e. under `Comment`).
+        All new fields will be added to the very end of the field list (i.e. under `Comment`).
+        Additionally, any fields that were supposed to be repositioned will stay in place.
-    It is up to you to move the fields to the appropriate position.
+        It is up to you to move the fields to the appropriate places.

 ??? info "New field(s) have been created."

-    You have two main options.
+    You have two options.

-    If you want to preserve your existing field list order, then you can run the script with the `--ignore-order` flag, like above.
+    1. If you want to preserve your existing field list order, then you can run the script with the `--ignore-order` flag, like above.

-    If you want to have the field list order match exactly with the current note, then re-order all the new fields to be below the last `Comment` field.
+    2. If you want to have the field list order match exactly with the current note, then re-order all the new fields to be below the last `Comment` field.
         Of course, this can be a temporary move; you can move the fields back to their previous positions after the update.

         !!! note
             On rare occasions, you might have added a field that serves the same purpose as a field that will be created on update.
             If so, rename your field to the field that will be added, and move the field under the `Comment` field.

             For example, if your note doesn't have `PAPositions` but you added a field `Positions` that fulfills the same purpose, then rename `Positions` to `PAPositions`.

 ??? info "Field(s) were removed or renamed."